pyladies/pyladies/README.md

 ├── CodeOfConduct
 ├── _assets        # javascript and CSS stuff goes here
-├── _posts         # these are the blog posts written in markdown ├── _site          # this is the compiled website.
-Don't edit things here.
-├── _templates     # these are the base templates that other things use.
+├── _posts         # these are the blog posts written in markdown ├── _templates     # these are the base templates that other things use.
 ├── about
 ├── archives
-├── bin            # this contains a script to build the website.
 ├── blog
 ├── locations
 ├── resources